mikaelma/ReactProject/personal-planner/README.md

 We did this to avoid having a .css file for every component and screen, and also this is a perfectly ok way to do it with React, and it makes porting to React native much easier.

+To customize the [Material UI](http://www.material-ui.com/#/) theme we used a [tutorial](http://www.material-ui.com/#/customization/themes).
+What we did was change the color palette to make it our own.

 # Packages used